mr0ng/mixed-reality/mixed-reality-docs/mrlearning-sharing(photon)-ch4.md

 Objectives:

-- Import the completed Lunar Launcher as the 3D model to be shared
+- Bring in the Lunar Launcher as the 3D model to be shared
 - Configure your project to share the movements of the 3D model.
 - Learn how to build a basic multi-user collaborative application